Tea Tairović: 2022–2023: Balkanija and Balerina

 On 21 May 2022, she independently released her studio album, Balkanija, under her own established music label T Music.
 Balkanija consists of nine songs, each of them accompanied by a music video.
-The title track's music video promotes Balkan brotherhood and includes the flag of every Balkan nation.
+The title track's music video promotes Balkan unity and includes the flag of every Balkan nation.
 The album was a success in Serbia and the former Yugoslavia region.
 The tracks "Dva i dva" and "Dubai" respectively peaked at numbers 7 and 17 on the Billboard Croatia Songs chart.
 All nine music videos from the album have amassed nearly 280 million views on YouTube, as of February 2023.

 Tairović released her second studio album, Balerina, on 16 May 2023.
 It included stand-out hits like the title track, featuring Serbian rapper Voyage, and "Izrael i Palestina."
 Balerina also entered the official album charts in Austria and Switzerland, peaking at numbers 17 and 79 respectively.
 On 17 June 2023, Tairović held her first major solo concert at the Tašmajdan Stadium in Belgrade which was attended by more than 12,000 people.
 The concert featured guest performances from Serbian singer Sanja Vučić and Bulgarian singer Galena, who collaborated with Tairović on the 2023 single "Abracadabra."
+In November 2023, Tairović announced that she would no longer sing "Izrael i Palestina" in light of the war in Gaza, changing the song's title to "Španija i Argentina".

-2024–2025: Tea and Aska
+2024–2025: Tea, Aska, and Aska II

 On 31 May 2024, her self-titled album Tea was released under her independent record label T Music.
 "TeaNucci," a collaboration with Serbian rapper Nucci peaked at number 4 on Billboard's Croatia Songs chart.